Original article comes from: Cengage Learning – Cengage Learning – Tue Jan 1 00:00:00 UTC 2013 http://a.msn.com/r/2/AAo1ND?a=5&m=en-us

 - Do you feel tired, sleep poorly, or have low energy?

-Individuals considering a detox diet should prepare by cutting down gradually on caffeinated beverages a week to 10 days before the diet, as sudden elimination of these drinks often causes headaches.
+Individuals considering a detox diet should prepare by cutting down gradually on caffeinated beverages a week to 10 days before the diet, as the sudden elimination of these drinks often causes headaches.
 Dieters should also reduce their intake of sugary foods, chocolate, alcohol, dairy products, foods high in fat, foods containing wheat or yeast, and grains containing gluten (an elastic protein found in barley and rye).
 Recommended foods for detox diets (except the mono diets) include fresh organic fruits and vegetables; rice (both brown and basmati rice), rice cakes, and rice pasta; other grains such as millet, quinoa, and buckwheat; beans, lentils, and dried green or yellow peas; unsalted nuts; seeds; olive oil; and herbal teas.
 The dieter should plan to drink at least eight glasses of filtered or other non-tap water per day on a detox diet.

-At the end of a detox diet, the dieter should return gradually to a full diet, perhaps vegetable soup or steamed vegetables the first day.
+At the end of a detox diet, the dieter should return gradually to a full diet, perhaps a vegetable soup or steamed vegetables the first day.
 They should not add fruits or vegetables until the second or third day.

 Raw food detox diets consist of foods that have not been heated above 92° to 118°F (33° to 48°C).
 These diets are based on the belief that raw foods have higher nutrient value and contain enzymes that assist digestion, allowing the other enzymes in the body to regulate other biological processes.
 Raw foodists also believe raw foods prevent obesity by lowering excessive food consumption, and their high fiber content helps detoxify the body by speeding up digestion and elimination.

 In a juice fast, the dieter is instructed to drink between 32 and 64 oz. of fruit or vegetable juice per day, in addition to six glasses of warm filtered water.
 Although some modified juice fasts allow a small quantity of steamed vegetables, most are short-term liquid diets.
 Some therapists recommend one or more cups of herbal tea each day in addition to the juice and water.
 The juice must be fresh, obtained from organic fruits and vegetables processed through a juicer or juice extractor.
 Prepackaged juices cannot be used for a juice fast because they have been pasteurized.
-In addition, fresh juice must be consumed within a half hour of extraction; it cannot be refrigerated.
+In addition, the fresh juice must be consumed within a half hour of extraction; it cannot be refrigerated.

 Mono diets are detox diets in which the dieter consumes only one food, usually apples, grapes, or some other fruit or vegetable, or one liquid, for a period of 10 to 14 days.
 The oldest mono diet is the so-called Miracle Grape Cure, attributed to Johanna Brandt, a woman from South Africa who claimed that eating grapes cured her of stomach cancer.
 In a book she published in 1928, Brandt stated that she alternated 12 hours of drinking only natural (unchlorinated) water with 12 hours of eating only purple grapes or drinking grape juice made from purple grapes.
 Recent modifications of this diet recommend following Brandt’s plan to the letter for five weeks, followed by one week of a raw-food vegetarian diet.